dachcom-digital/pimcore-formbuilder/docs/70_Events.md

 ## Pre Submit Event
 The `FORM_PRE_SUBMIT` event is dispatched at the end of the Form::setData() method.
 This event is mostly here for reading data after having pre-populated the form.
-It contains the form event and also some form builder settings
+It contains the form event and also some form builder settings.

 @see \FormBuilderBundle\Event\Form\PreSubmitEvent
 https://symfony.com/doc/current/form/events.html#a-the-formevents-pre-submit-event